 It seems to me that we urgently need to consider a number of problems.
 First, the fact that the concept of 'imaginary' (social and collective) comes 'dangerously' close to the concept of 'myth'.
 Not that Sorel scares us, what does is an ill-considered, acritical use of mass irrational processes, especially when considered in a revolutionary perspective.
 Second, it is not in fact true that there is a direct relationship between the 'imaginary' and class consciousness in general, if for no other reason than because it is impossible to make a clear separation between exploiters and exploited through processes of induced collective feelings such as those stimulated by the media.
 Let us take the 'imaginary' of nuclear 'fear' for example, such as it developed in the wake of Chernobyl.
 Here a great amorphous fear spread throughout all the social classes, going beyond 'differences' by uniting everyone under the common denominator of death by radiation.
-What emerges in any discussion on this element of the 'imaginary' (social or collective) is a connection, not with levels of consciousness, but with a collective, irrational reaction.
-In other words we are far from the project of the 'myth of the general strike' which could only be perceived (but not brought about) by the proletariat according to Sorel's thesis.
+What emerges in any discussion on this element of the 'imaginary' (social or collective) is a connection, not with servants of power who feel good in their uniforms and people who want to free themselves, and for this reason have decided to struggle.